-DOLLY is a Southern Gothic horror about betrayal, madness, and the enduring hunger of a soul denied peace.
+DOLLY is a Southern horror about betrayal, madness, and the enduring hunger of a soul denied peace.
+Spirit Possession or Schizophrenia?
+May the spirits never be with you!

 Over a century later, Jessie Derouen, his wife Allison, and their teenage daughter Chloe return to Jessie’s family home in South Louisiana after his mother’s death.
 Living there with Jessie’s schizophrenic sister, Lisa, the family struggles under financial strain, marital discord, and Chloe’s rebellion.
 But strange disturbances in the house soon make Allison fear that Lisa’s “delusions” of speaking with the dead may be terrifyingly real.